Read time – 3 minutes

 The trip title is Porto to Lisbon Atlantic Ride, so I was expecting a bit of culture at each end and lots of coastline in between.
 Yet, if I were to sum this magical trip up in so few words now, it would be a huge injustice.

 The stretch of coastline between Porto and Lisbon is filled with natural beauty and curious sights that are as fascinating as they are unexpected.
-Our local team have honed a wonderful route which shows off the highlights of this part of Portugal, as well as hidden gems you’d be unlikely to find by yourself.
+Our local teams have honed a wonderful route which shows off the highlights of this part of Portugal, as well as hidden gems you’d be unlikely to find by yourself.

 Colourful houses of Costa Nova